 Kajabi Free Trial: Kajabi makes it clear that you can get 14-days of its Growth plan for free.
 In this case, a credit card is required and the paid plan kicks in at $199 a month once the trial is up unless you cancel, opt for the lower priced Basic plan, and/or opt for annual pricing.
 (Full Kajabi pricing here.)

 All in all, you get access to quite a few more features with the Teachable and Kajabi free trials, but they both end relatively quickly.
 So, they aren’t really plans – it’s not realistic to really get up and running with them.
 With Thinkific, on the other hand, there are limitations to what you can do, but you can keep going with the free plan as long as you like.

-- Unlimited Courses – Once you move from free to basic, you are no longer restricted to only three courses.
+- Unlimited Courses – Once you move from free to Start, you are no longer restricted to just one course and can create 10.

 - Integrations – Mainly with e-mail providers.
 You are definitely going to want this for effective marketing and communicating with students.

 - Coupons/Promotions – Enables you to provide discount codes that are active for the period you specify.
 A powerful selling tool.

 - Custom Domain – Instead of “mybrand.thinkific.com” you can move to the much more desirable “www.brand.com” or “courses.mybrand.com.”